-The Arkansas Homeschool Law requires y0u to file a notice of intent and waiver form with the superintendent of your local school district.
+The Arkansas Homeschool Law requires you to file a Notice of Intent and Waiver form with the superintendent of your local school district every year that you homeschool.
 This written notice must be given in person the first time that it is filed.
-You must notify the superintendent and sign the waiver before August 15th and every year that you homeschool.
+You must notify the superintendent and sign the waiver before August 15th.

 NOTE: If you decided to homeschool your child at a random time within the year than you must notify the superintendent and sign the waiver 14 calendar days prior to withdrawing your child (unless the superintendent gives you permission to withdraw them sooner than 14 days).
 If you decide to homeschool at the beginning of the spring semester than you have until December 15th, instead of August 15th, to notify the superintendent and sign the waiver for the next school year.

 NOTE: If you are moving to a new school district within Arkansas you must notify the new superintendent and sign the waiver within 30 calendar days of establishing your residency.